-The Applicant shall provide an inventory of noise sources including representative construction equipment for construction noise assessment, and fixed plant equipment, as appropriate, for operational noise assessment.
+The Applicant shall provide an inventory of noise sources including representative construction equipment for construction noise assessment.
 Confirmation of the validity of the inventory shall be obtained from the relevant government departments/authorities and documented in the EIA report.

 4. Construction Noise Assessment